jyi/SMD/README.md

 ## Publications ##

-**SMD: An Open-Source Software Metric Tool for Defect Prediction, Its Case Study and Lessons We Learned.** Bulat Gabdrakhmanov, Aleksey Tolkachev, Giancarlo Succi, and Jooyong Yi
+**SMD: An Open-Source Software Metric Tool for Defect Prediction, Its Case Study and Lessons We Learned.** Bulat Gabdrakhmanov, Aleksey Tolkachev, Giancarlo Succi, and Jooyong Yi.
+SEDA'18

 ## Contributors ##